Neal Cassady

+Cassady published only two short fragments of prose in his lifetime, but exerted considerable intellectual and stylistic influence through his conversation and correspondence.
+Letters, poems, and an unfinished autobiographical novel have been published since his death.

 He was prominently featured as himself in the "scroll" (first draft) version of Jack Kerouac's novel On the Road, and served as the model for the character Dean Moriarty in the 1957 version of that book.
 In many of Kerouac's later books, Cassady is represented by the character Cody Pomeray.
-Cassady also appeared in Allen Ginsberg's poems, and in several other works of literature by other writers.
+Cassady also appeared in Allen Ginsberg's poems and in several other works of literature by other writers.

 Biography

 Early years

 Cassady was born to Maude Jean (Scheuer) and Neal Marshall Cassady in Salt Lake City, Utah.
 His mother died when he was 10, and he was raised by his alcoholic father in Denver, Colorado.
 Cassady spent much of his youth either living on the streets of skid row, with his father, or in reform school.

 As a youth, Cassady was repeatedly involved in petty crime.
 He was arrested for car theft when he was 14, for shoplifting and car theft when he was 15, and for car theft and fencing stolen property when he was 16.

 In 1941, the 15-year-old Cassady met Justin W. Brierly, a prominent Denver educator.
 Brierly was well known as a mentor of promising young men and was impressed by Cassady's intelligence.
-Over the next few years, Brierly took an active role in Cassady's life.
-Brierly helped admit Cassady to East High School where he taught Cassady as a student, encouraged and supervised his reading, and found employment for him.
-Cassady continued his criminal activities, however, and was repeatedly arrested from 1942 to 1944; on at least one of these occasions, he was released by law enforcement into Brierly's safekeeping.
+Over the next few years, Brierly helped admit Cassady to East High School where he taught Cassady as a student, encouraged and supervised his reading, and found employment for him.
+Cassady continued his criminal activities, and he was arrested repeatedly from 1942 to 1944; on at least one of these occasions, he was released by law enforcement into Brierly's safekeeping.
 In June 1944, Cassady was arrested for possession of stolen goods and served 11 months of a one-year prison sentence.
-Brierly and he actively exchanged letters during this period, even through Cassady's intermittent incarcerations; this correspondence represents Cassady's earliest surviving letters.
-Brierly is also believed to have been responsible for Cassady's first homosexual experience.
+Brierly and he actively exchanged letters during this period, even through Cassady's intermittent incarcerations; this correspondence represents Cassady's earliest group of surviving letters.
+Some authors have suggested that Brierly may have also been responsible for Cassady's first homosexual experience.